esabrina/RecipeAssistantAgent/README.md

 # Personal Recipe Assistant Agent
+> A multi-agent system for generating and adapting meal recipes
 ## Project Overview
 This project develops a conversational Artificial Intelligence agent designed to assist users, understanding natural language requests, in discovering and adapting culinary recipes.
 Leveraging the Google Gemini SDK, the agent interacts with users via a text-based chat interface, taking into account available ingredients and dietary restrictions.
 As a bonus functionality, it also explores adapting recipes for Airfryer cooking, promoting healthier preparation methods.
-For more information, see the complete project file.
+For more information, [see](Recipe_Assistant_MVP_Project.pdf) the complete project file.

 The project is implemented in Python within the Google Colab environment, demonstrating the use of large language models for practical, interactive applications.
 ### Multi-Agent Structure: